-7.3 Salary sacrifice
+8.3 Salary sacrifice

-- 7.3.1 An employee covered by this Agreement may elect to sacrifice a proportion of their salary to a complying superannuation scheme of their choice, as defined in the Public Sector Superannuation Reform Act 1999, subject to compliance with any Tasmanian or Commonwealth Government directive and legislation. - 7.3.2 In addition to the right to salary sacrifice voluntary payments to a superannuation fund, employees will be able to salary sacrifice the compulsory contribution for employees covered by the RBF defined benefits superannuation scheme.
-This will mean that the rate of employee contribution will be adjusted to reflect differing tax arrangements.

-- 7.3.3 Employees may also sacrifice a proportion of salary in respect of some fringe benefits.
-Examples include: - superannuation - work-related computer software. - 7.3.4 Administrative costs incurred as a result of an employee entering into or amending a salary sacrifice agreement will be met by the employee. - 7.3.5 Salary for all purposes, including superannuation for employees entering into a salary sacrifice agreement, will be determined as if a salary sacrifice agreement did not exist. - 7.3.6 An employee may amend or withdraw a salary sacrifice arrangement at any time. - 7.3.7 Teachers may elect to salary sacrifice for the purpose of the novated lease of a motor vehicle.
+- (a) An employee covered by this Agreement may elect to sacrifice a proportion of their salary to a complying superannuation scheme of their choice, as defined in the Public Sector Superannuation Reform Act 1999, subject to compliance with any Tasmanian or Commonwealth Government directive and legislation. - (b) In addition to the right to salary sacrifice voluntary payments to a superannuation fund, employees will be able to salary sacrifice the compulsory contribution for employees covered by the RBF defined benefits superannuation scheme.
+This will mean that the rate of employee contribution will be adjusted to reflect differing tax arrangements. - (c) Employees may also sacrifice a proportion of salary in respect of some fringe benefits.
+Examples include: - (i) superannuation - (ii) work-related computer software. - (d) Administrative costs incurred as a result of an employee entering into or amending a salary sacrifice agreement will be met by the employee. - (e) Salary for all purposes, including superannuation for employees entering into a salary sacrifice agreement, will be determined as if a salary sacrifice agreement did not exist. - (f) An employee may amend or withdraw a salary sacrifice arrangement at any time. - (g) Teachers may elect to salary sacrifice for novated lease of a motor vehicle.

-8. FAMILY FRIENDLY AND FLEXIBLE WORKPLACE ARRANGEMENTS
+9. FAMILY FRIENDLY AND FLEXIBLE WORKPLACE ARRANGEMENTS

-- 8.1.1 Flexible working arrangements assist employees to balance work and family commitments.
-The adoption or extension of family-friendly arrangements may require innovation in respect of supervision, scheduling of meetings, training opportunities, hours of work, and how, where and when work is performed. - 8.1.2 Without limiting the kind of arrangements that may be suitable in any individual instance, family-friendly arrangements could include non-standard and variable starting and/or finishing times, part-time work, and job sharing. - 8.1.3 In considering an employee's request for flexible work arrangements, the employer will take into account the employee's family and other, relevant, commitments. - 8.1.4 Such requests will also have to be considered in light of the operational needs of the employer but will not be unreasonably refused.
-Employees will be given the reasons if requests for flexible working arrangements are not approved. - 8.1.5 During the life of this agreement a working party consisting of representatives from TasTAFE and the Union will be established to review and consider family friendly and flexible work arrangements within the workplace.
+- (a) Flexible working arrangements assist employees to balance work and family commitments.
+The adoption or extension of family-friendly arrangements may require innovation in respect of supervision, scheduling of meetings, training opportunities, hours of work, and how, where and when work is performed. - (b) Without limiting the kind of arrangements that may be suitable in any individual instance, family-friendly arrangements could include non-standard and variable starting and/or finishing times, part-time work, and job sharing. - (c) In considering an employee's request for flexible work arrangements, the employer will take into account the employee's family and other, relevant, commitments. - (d) Such requests will also have to be considered in light of the operational needs of the employer but will not be unreasonably refused.
+Employees will be given the reasons if requests for flexible working arrangements are not approved. - (e) During the life of this agreement a working party consisting of representatives from TasTAFE and the Union will be established to review and consider family friendly and flexible work arrangements within the workplace.